Search

 Nonprofits are many and varied in their structure and mission.
 What overarching best practices can we extract from the examples above?

-Direct service practitioners, populations being served, and data professionals can work collaboratively to establish systems of data collection that can be practically applied and adjusted when they do not work on the ground.
+Direct service practitioners, populations being served, and data professionals can work collaboratively to establish systems of data collection and a data strategy for nonprofits that can be practically applied and adjusted when they do not work on the ground.
 Orchestrators can ask questions like:

 • How does the language we are using resonate with the community serving and the community being served?